decenomy/SAPP/doc/README.md

 ### macOS

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag SAPP-Qt to your applications folder, and then run SAPP-Qt.

 ### Need Help?